Moto Morini: Moto Morini 350 & 500 V-twins

 The frame is a full steel duplex swingarm design, with Ceriani rear suspension, and Marzocchi front forks.
 The early models had a twin leading shoe drum brake up front (Strada: 200 mm drum, Sport: 230 mm drum) that was notoriously grabby on the Borrani spoked wheels, but these were replaced with a single chromed 260 mm Grimeca disc in 1976, and later optional double discs.
 The rear drum brake was replaced in the early 1980s with a Grimeca disc.
-Switchgear, tail and brake lights were the standard CEV model used on many Italian motorcycles of the 1970s.
+Switchgear, tail and brake lights were standard CEV items used on many Italian motorcycles of the 1970s.
 The month and year of manufacture is embossed in small figures on the side of each cast wheel, near where one of the seven cast spokes meets the rim.
 The helical gear transmission was a six-speed, with a top gear ratio of 1:0.954, making it akin to an overdrive.
 The transmission was engaged with a six-plate dry clutch, making a characteristic rattle similar to Ducatis when disengaged.
 Secondary drive was by a 5/8 x 3/8-inch chain to a rear sprocket with cush drive.
 Gear change is by right foot and the rear brake operated by left foot.
 Engine lubrication was by oil pump to the crankshaft but no force lubrication went to the rocker gear.
 Instead, crankcase pressure forced oil mist up the short pushrod tunnels to the rocker covers, where two 'crow's feet' allowed mist to condense and drip onto the rocker gear.
 Although ingenious, it required riders to gentle warm up their engines before using maximum revs, redlined at 9,200 rpm.
 Oil filtration was by plastic mesh filter.